Se (Armenian)

-Se or Seh (majuscule: Ս, minuscule: ս; Armenian: սե; Classical Armenian: սէ) is the twenty-ninth letter of the Armenian alphabet.
+Se or Seh (majuscule: Ս, minuscule: ս; Reformed orthography: սե; Classical orthography: սէ) is the twenty-ninth letter of the Armenian alphabet.
 It has a numerical value of 2000.
 It represents the voiceless alveolar sibilant (/s/) in both Eastern Armenian and Western Armenian.
 Created by Mesrop Mashtots in the 5th century AD, it is homoglyphic to the Latin letter U.